 It is possible for any size chapter to support certification.
 We encourage each chapter to have a key contact that coordinates certification-related activities and resources.
 That person should be empowered to decide if they can handle the program on their own, or if they need to recruit other resources to support the effort.
 It is a great idea to coordinate certification programs with the rest of your chapter's calendar of events to see not only what other activities are planned, but also to access other resources that might be available to help.
 And, if there multiple chapters in your area or state, it would be very beneficial to reach out and invite those chapters to participate in your program as well.

-- Encourage chapter members to join an elite group of professionals who have documented their manufacturing-related skills and knowledge by becoming certified in SME's four certifications:
+- Encourage chapter members to join an elite group of professionals who have documented their manufacturing-related skills and knowledge by becoming certified in SME's certifications.

 - Develop a communication and marketing plan for publicizing your chapter's certification study groups, tests or review programs — once you build the program, you have bring in the participants!

-- Publicize certification test dates and deadline dates in your chapter bulletin, on your chapter website, on the chapter landing page and to local schools that have manufacturing or engineering technology programs.
+- Publicize certification test dates and deadline dates in your chapter bulletin, on your chapter website and to local schools that have manufacturing or engineering technology programs.

 - Communicate review or prep program and test dates with SME's Certification Department so HQ can publicize them on the Certification website as well.
 Ideally, include a PDF of any marketing materials, along with a key contact we can share with those who call us with inquiries about your chapter's program.